 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $790.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

-When planning your travel, we recommend that you arrive in Qingdao by 4 p.m. on Day 1 and depart from Guangzhou anytime on Day 14.
+When planning your travel, we recommend that you arrive in Qingdao by 4 p.m. on Day 1 and depart from Guangzhou anytime on Day 12.
 Qingdao Liuting International Airport (TAO) and Guangzhou Baiyun International Airport (CAN) are both well-connected hubs.
-If you’d like assistance booking flights, let us know and we'll connect you to our flight specialists.

-Travelers should feel comfortable walking between four and five miles over the course of each day and remaining on their feet for long periods of time.
+Travelers should also be comfortable walking between four and five miles over the course of each day and remaining on their feet for long periods of time.
 Several parts of this trip involve some longer walks, including up and down stairs and on uneven ground.

 This trip will bring travelers to parts of cities that don't always see tourists and so guests should be prepared to be fully immersed in local culture (without always having access to Western-style amenities or English translations without the help of your Trip Leader).